ofallzei/TABS-Arena/README.md

 -Gold Match Reward Scaling

-In FT30, match rewards increase by `10 gold` for both winner and loser every 5 rounds.
+In FT30 mode, match rewards increase by `10 gold` for both winner and loser every 5 rounds.

-In FT20, match rewards increase by `15 gold` for both winner and loser every 3 rounds.
+In FT20 mode, match rewards increase by `15 gold` for both winner and loser every 3 rounds.

 -Milestones